-"Table 21-9.3 Punchbowl Special District Project Classification Activity/Use Special Conditions Signs Е Tree removal over [six] 6 inches in diameter m/E Minor in "core" area or along major streets [Detached dwellings, and duplex units] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures Е Grading and stockpiling m/E Minor in "core" area if results in greater than 15-foot change in elevation

-Major exterior repair, alteration, or addition to all structures m Minor exterior repair, alteration, or addition to all structures, which does not adversely change the character or appearance of the structure E Exterior repainting that significantly alters the character or appearance of the structure m/E Minor only within "core" area and if visible from viewing areas Demolition of all structures E Interior repairs, alterations, and renovations to all structures Е Fences and walls E Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way E Major above-grade infrastructure improvements not covered elsewhere, including new roadways, road widenings, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E New buildings not covered above M/m Major in "core" area only, except for accessory structures; minor outside "core" area and for accessory structures in "core" area
+Table 21-9.3 Punchbowl Special District Project Classification Activity/Use Required Permit Special Conditions Signs Е Tree removal over 6 inches in diameter m/E Minor in "core" area or along major streets [Detached dwellings, and duplex units] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures Е Grading and stockpiling m/E Minor in "core" area if results in greater than 15-foot change in elevation Major exterior repair, alteration, or addition to all structures m Minor exterior repair, alteration, or addition to all structures, which does not adversely change the character or appearance of the structure Е Exterior repainting that significantly alters the character or appearance of the structure m/E Minor only within "core" area and if visible from viewing areas Demolition of all structures E Interior repairs, alterations, and renovations to all structures Е Fences and walls E Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way E Major above-grade infrastructure improvements not covered elsewhere, including new roadways, road widenings, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere ; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E New buildings not covered above M/m Major in "core" area only, except for accessory structures; minor

-Notes: "Infrastructure" includes roadways, sewer, water, electrical, gas, cable [tv-] television, telephone, drainage and recreational facilities.

-A special district permit is not required for activities and uses classified as exempt, as well as other project types which do not fall into one of the categories listed above.
-These activities and uses, however, must still conform to the applicable objectives and standards of the special district.
-This conformance will be determined at the building permit application stage.
+Punchbowl Special District Project Classification Activity/Use Required Permit Special Conditions outside "core" area and for accessory structures in "core" area Notes: "Infrastructure" includes roadways, sewer, wand recreational facilities. vater, electrical, gas, c able television, telephone, drainage A special district permit is not required for activities a which do not fall into one of the categories listed about the applicable objectives and standards of the special ve.
+These activities ar nd uses, however, must still conform to permit application stage.

-Legend--Project classification: M = Major m = Minor

-SECTION 52.
-Section 21-9.60-8, Revised Ordinances of Honolulu 1990, is amended to read as follows:
+SECTION 56.
+Section 21-9.60-8, Revised Ordinances of Honolulu 2021, is amended to read as follows:

-"Sec.
-21-9.60-8 Historic core precinct objectives.
+"§ 21-9.60-8 Historic core precinct objectives.